peteroupc/CBOR/README.md

 **See the [C# (.NET) API documentation](https://peteroupc.github.io/CBOR/docs/).**

-The C# implementation is designed as a Portable Class Library, making it usable not only in the .NET Framework, but also Silverlight 5 and Windows Phone 8.
+The C# implementation is designed as a Portable Class Library.

 Other Sites
 ----------